cloverharvest/coder_order_saas/README.md

 # README

-This is Coder Community App (SaaS) built on Rails 5.
+The Order of Coders is community app for programmers (SaaS) built on Rails 5.

-Things you may want to cover:

-* Ruby version:
+* Ruby version: 2.3.1

-* System dependencies
+* System dependencies:
+    Postgresql (if deploying to Heroku)
+    Rails 12Factor (if deploying to Heroku)
+    Bootstrap
+    Bootstrap-sprockets
+    Font Awesome
+    Turbolinks

 * Configuration
+    Use Sendgrid on Heroku to activate ActionMailer

 * Database creation

 * Database initialization

-* How to run the test suite

 * Services (job queues, cache servers, search engines, etc.)

 * Deployment instructions

-* ...